 HR professionals need to be prepared to use more data and analytics to show their value to the management.
 Metrics as of turnover rates or hiring results will still be valid however more data is required e.g. tracking of productivity, programs/ initiatives that will have an impact and tracking filters/ mechanism to get the best candidate out of the big pool.
 HR professionals will have to deal with more analysis and data tracking and need to have the skills to analyse, predict and work with data and tools.

 The current situation in the economy has given a boost to digitisation tools for onboarding, performance management and offboarding.
 Many departments are emphasising on speed and efficiency.
 The positive employee experience will occur by digital tools offering personalisation and simplification.
 In any case, onboarding will only be a success if the entire onboarding is a great employee experience, it will not solely rely on just the application or tools.

-HR as Employee & Business partner in a remote environment
+Employee & Business Partner in a Remote Environment

 HR professionals have to identify their specialty and expertise as the HR environment will change in the upcoming years.
 To become an HR specialist it is key to build a network and learn more about entrepreneurship, business, data, analytics and strategic leadership.
 This approach will lead to the best way of engaging with the business and employees as HR professionals are investing in their own development to serve in the best way for all Human Resources in the company.

-The trend has been around for a while, HR departments are increasingly thinking about whether their own departmental name is representative of their view of employees.
+The HR trends have been around for a while, and HR departments are increasingly thinking about whether their own departmental name is representative of their view of employees.
 New department names like People and Organisation, People & Culture and Human Relations are making their appearance.